 Article and pictures by Architect Elica Sartogo.

 At the Bloomberg Center’s Cornell Tech building, by Pritzker Prize architect Thom Mayne, the New York DNA is part of the conceptual project.
 The outdoor texture has captured the skyline of Manhattan; the panorama is expressed through a green camouflage organic, steel skin.
 This shines and naturally changes during the day through the sun rays in the heart of Roosevelt Island’s campus.
 The aluminium panels register a continuous image which merges the river view scenery.
 Each pixel of the image is translated into the specific turn-and-tilt of a two-inch circular tab punched into the paneling.
 The depth and rotation of each of the tabs determines the amount of light reflected.
-This pixel map and its algorithm were fed into a repurposed welding robot, developed in collaboration with Cornell and MIT students.
+This pixel map and its algorithm were fed into a repurposed welding robot and were created using an automatic girth welder, developed in collaboration with Cornell and MIT students.

 The same process, but in a different approach, can be seen in the super fine Sumak unique kilim carpet, by architect Peter Eisenman.
 It is hand knotted on the thematic of the Golden Section, specially designed for ARTInD company; the long fringe and empty space in between make you breath in the layers of Hagia Sofia Mosquee in Istanbul.
 It is a ‘no material’ space, as specifies Peter Eisenman in his Studio in Mid Manhattan, where all brown cardboard models intercommunicate.